raggsokker/fys3150/project1/problem10/README.txt

+NOTE: I see now, that the generaltime.cpp is the same codefile as specialtime.cpp (for some odd reason).
+The generaltime.cpp should be the same as the code from problem7.cpp

 code that evaluates v_i's using the special and the general algorithm.
 Writes the computation time to file and plots the time.

 My computation time's for N = 100,...,1000000 are attached.